 Regional Impact Local Input Points Allocation Process

-A 26-day public comment period was held from Fri.
+A public comment period was held from Fri.
 May 6, 2016 until Wed.
 June 1, 2016 on the draft allocation of local input points to Regional Impact projects in Prioritization 4.0 based upon the approved CRTPO local input points methodology.
 A public meeting was held prior to the Wed.
 May 18, 2016 MPO meeting.
-All MPOs and NCDOT Divisions must assign their Regional Impact points to projects by the end of July.
 Regional Impact highway projects consist of U.S. and North Carolina routes (i.e. US 21, US 74, NC 73 and NC 160), regional transit and rail projects.
 A summary of public comments received during the Regional Impact local input points allocation period can be viewed here.
-A public comment period and second public meeting will be held later in 2016 regarding CRTPO’s draft assignment of Division Needs points to projects.
-A media release can be viewed here.

 CRTPO approved the assignment of local input points to Regional Impact projects during the June 15 meeting.

 The list of funded Regional Impact projects can be viewed within the following links:

 Quantitative scores, maps, and local input point assignments can be viewed for CRTPO’s P4.0 projects below.

 |Statewide Mobility Projects:||n/a|

 |Regional Impact Projects:|